Overwhelmed with your child’s erratic sleep patterns and bedtime tantrums? Learn how a toddler sleep schedule can make for smoother days!

 4. Have your toddler take a long midday nap

-Let’s say he’s awake from 7am to 7pm and takes a two-hour nap in the middle.
-Schedule the nap for 12-2pm, so that he has five hours of wake time in the morning, and another set of five hours in the evening.
+Let’s say she’s awake from 7am to 7pm and takes a two-hour nap in the middle.
+Schedule nap time for 12-2pm so that she has a five hour wake window in the morning, and another five hours in the evening.

 5. Stick to your schedule, even on weekends

 A schedule is only as effective as it is consistent.
-It’s the repetitive consistency that cues your toddler of what to expect, and helps him listen and comply during transitions.
+It’s the repetitive consistency that cues your toddler of what to expect and helps her listen and comply during transitions.
 Consistency is key, and yes, that includes weekends.

-Besides, if you’ve been consistent all week, he’ll likely follow the same rhythm through the weekend.
-So, don’t force him to stay up late on Friday or Saturday nights unless a special reason calls for it.
+Besides, if you’ve been consistent all week, she can likely follow the same rhythm through the weekend.
+So, don’t force her to stay up late on Friday or Saturday nights unless a special reason calls for it.
 Reserve the flexible times for when it truly counts, instead of making it a regular weekend activity.